Track and Field - High Jump

 A working communication device (e.g., cell phone) must be accessible.

-Competitions – Fibreglass cross bars must be used.
+- Competitions and Practices – Fibreglass cross bars must be used.

 High Jump Standards: